Peroneal Tendonitis Treatment in Dallas, Frisco, Prosper, and Wylie, Texas

 - Physical therapy: Working with a physical therapist is critical in restoring strength and range of motion.
 We will focus on strengthening exercises and manual therapy until your symptoms improve.

-- RICE: Rest, ice, compression, and elevation make up the RICE method.
+- RICE: Rest, ice, compression, and elevation comprise the RICE method.
 For minor injuries, this might be all it takes to relieve pain and swelling.

 Peroneal Tendonitis Exercises